-- Reinforce company values: A greater connection to a shared purpose
+- Reinforce values: A greater connection to a shared purpose.

-- Nurture trust: Employees feel seen and supported.
+- Nurture trust: Employees feel valued and supported.

-- CBIZ, one of the nation’s top providers of accounting, tax, and advisory services, has a Total Rewards Employee Experience program.
+- CBIZ, one of the nation’s top accounting, tax, and advisory services providers, has a Total Rewards Employee Experience program.
 They aim to enhance the quality of peer and employee-supervisor relationships and create a sense of purpose in each employee’s work through recognition and appreciation.

 - The ‘People Committee’ at The Gorilla Glue Company is dedicated to improving employee recognition through companywide events, cross-functional outings, and focus groups.